WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 :cpp:class:`LLU::Image\<T> <template\<typename T> LLU::Image>`
 -------------------------------------------------------------------------------

+Image is a strongly-typed wrapper derived from GenericImage, where the underlying data type is known at compile time and encoded in the template parameter.
 The table below shows the correspondence between Image data types in LLU, plain LibraryLink and in the Wolfram Language:

 +-----------------+--------------------+-----------------------+